sendgrid/sendgrid-ruby/USAGE.md

 ```
 ## Retrieve a specific whitelisted IP

-**This endpoint allows you to retreive a specific IP address that has been whitelisted.**
+**This endpoint allows you to retrieve a specific IP address that has been whitelisted.**

 You must include the ID for the specific IP address you want to retrieve in your call.